lsaenzt/DicePools.jl/docs/src/codedescription.md

 ## Numeric dice

 Numericdice.jl defines a function roll with two methods for calculating the propability of a result in the following cases
 1. Sum of results of standard dice using combinatorics
 2. Sum of results of custom numeric dice

 There is algo a customroll method for applying a function to the results of a numeric dice.
 This method is used in functions that implement specific mechanics such as 'roll under', 'take mid', 'beat target', 'drop lowest'...

 ## Symbol dice

+SymbolDice.jl calculates the probability for dice with symbols instead of numbers on their sides.
+Each combination of symbols are given a probability.

+## Pool

+Pool.jl includes a function for combining the results of previous rolls.
+Either numberic or symbol dice